Shengw3n/shengw3n.github.io/source/_posts/2023-07-03-UBC_Courses.md

 ---
-layout:     post
 title: Guide to First-Year Engineering Courses at UBC
-subtitle:   WARNING Super Comprehensive
+tags: [UBC Engineering]
+index_img: /img/ubccourse.jpeg
 date: 2023-07-03 12:00:00
-author:     "Steven"
-header-img: "img/ubccourse.jpeg"
-catalog:    true
-mathjax: false
-tags:
-    - UBC Engineering
 ---

 In the first year of engineering at UBC, all students take the same set of courses from the standard times table (STT).
 In this article, I will provide a comprehensive overview of each course, including its contents, difficulties, and potential challenges.